docongminh/face-system/README.md

 Each one service below have to run on single terminal
   * Start Rabbit MQ management:
        `~ docker-compose -f docker-compose-rabbit.yml up`
+       - user & password default: `guest` & `guest`
+       - If your IP is Dynamic IP.
+You have to check and reconfig rabbitmq host in [here](https://github.com/docongminh/consumers-face-service/blob/master/rabbitmq/config.py#L2)
   * Run server Node
       * init install dependency nodejs:
           `~ npm i`